bennyglot/HealtCare/README.md

-The first thing that I did was to understand the data, I grab the 2 documents and search for a connection, i understand that in one place, there is patient's list And in other lab result but  what was missing for me is the connection --> patient_id
+The first thing that I did was to understand the data, Once understand the data, and arrange it in process the rest was very clear

+I grab the 2 documents and search for a connection, i understand that in one place, there is patient's list And in other lab result but  what was missing for me is the connection --> patient_id